iamnotnato/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

       * *If size is 0 or less, the function should print only a new line.*
       * *Use the character # to print the square.*

-> 💡*Fun Fact : “Some people are so much sunshine to the square inch.” ― Walt Whitman*
+> 💬 *Quote : “Some people are so much sunshine to the square inch.” ― Walt Whitman*

 <br>